 - Family Support New Hampshire

-PENACOOK - In towns throughout New Hampshire, family resource centers provide information and support to any family entering their doors.
+In towns throughout New Hampshire, people like Joann work at family resource centers wanting to ease the stressors of family-life in their community.
+These community-based centers provide information and support to any family entering their doors.
 In communities that do not have family resource centers, there are programs that provide the same kinds of services but do not act as a gathering place for families.
-Family Support NH held their annual meeting at Camp Spaulding Tuesday to recap and congratulate the hard work being done in NH.
+Family Support NH held their annual meeting at Camp Spaulding Tuesday to discuss this year's accomplishments and honor two peers for their hard work.

-Family Support New Hampshire recognized two outstanding professionals with awards.
-The 10th Robert Chamberlin Award went to Joan Ascheim, MSN.
-This accolade recognizes a professional who has had a statewide impact on children and families who has worked in New Hampshire at least 10 years.
-Robert Chamberlin was a pediatrician who was a strong advocate and champion for family resource centers and helped establish the first one in New Hampshire in the 1990’s.
-Ascheim is a former Bureau Chief at the Division of Public Health Services of the NH Department of Health and Human Services.
-It was under her leadership that the first three home visiting programs were established in New Hampshire.
-Ascheim is now a Performance Improvement Manager with the Connecticut Department of Public Health.
+Robert Chamberlin Award recognizes a professional who has had a statewide impact on children and families who has worked in New Hampshire at least 10 years.
+Robert Chamberlin is a pediatrician who is a strong advocate and champion for family resource centers and helped establish the first one in New Hampshire in the 1990's.

-A new award, the FSNH Kay Sidway Award for Family Support, recognizes a professional serving children and families with direct services – “on the ground.”
+The FSNH Kay Sidway Award for Family Support, recognizes a professional serving children and families with direct services - "on the ground."
 This award in honors another pioneer and champion of family support who also was instrumental in establishing family resource centers in New Hampshire, Kay Sidway.
-This award’s inaugural recipient, Carol Lunan, M.Ed. of Perterborough, is a direct service professional, employed at an FSNH member agency, who shows skill in promoting family strengths.
-Lunan’s nomination came two different family resource centers - The Grapevine and The River Center - including testimony from some of the parents whose lives she has touched.
-She is a parent educator, a teacher, and a home visitor and has earned the respect of her colleagues and the parents with whom she works.